See satellite image

 The process of capturing satellite images involves several steps, including data acquisition, processing and analysis.

-Satellites are equipped with sensors that collect large amounts of data about the Earth's surface in various wavelengths, such as visible light, infrared radiation and microwaves.
+Satellites are equipped with sensors that collect large amounts of data about the Earth's surface in various wavelengths, such as visible light, infrared radiation, and microwaves.

 Types of satellite images: Landsat, Panoramio and Google Earth